-For the three months ended March 31, 2023 and 2022, the Company recorded \$0 and \$82,345, respectively, of stock-based compensation expense related to restricted stock.
+For the three and six months ended June 30, 2022, the Company recorded \$0 and \$82,345, respectively, of stock-based compensation expense related to restricted stock.
+As of June 30, 2022, all restricted common stock was fully vested.

 ITEM 2.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS.